iamsureshsharma/FlutterHooksExample/article.md

   ```

 - In the above hooks if i remove the the ```hook2``` then ```hook3``` state will be disposed
-- Because Hooks are store in the list, becacuse it has to do the reindexing to all the hooks
+- Because Hooks are stored in the list, it has to do the reindexing to all the hooks

  ### List of PreCooked Hooks